aws-samples/reinvent-personalization-with-LLMs/README.md

 ## Introduction

-This repository contains the code and resources for the AWS Machine Learning Blog post titled "Reinvent personalization with Generative AI on Amazon Bedrock: Task decomposition for agentic workflows following human-curated guidelines".
+This repository contains the code and resources for the AWS Machine Learning Blog post titled [Reinvent personalization with Generative AI on Amazon Bedrock using Task decomposition for agentic workflows](https://aws.amazon.com/blogs/machine-learning/reinvent-personalization-with-generative-ai-on-amazon-bedrock-using-task-decomposition-for-agentic-workflows/).
 The post demonstrates a unique approach to using large language models (LLMs) for website personalization, tailored to a business's profile, offerings, and industry challenges.

+We recommend you reading the blog post first.

 ## Solution Overview

 The solution decomposes the complex task of website personalization into smaller, more specific sub-tasks performed by specialized agents (LLMs).
 This approach ensures that the resulting website adheres to the company's guidelines, messaging, and related rules, while incorporating industry pain points, user experience (UX) and user interface (UI) design systems, and human-curated elements.

 The solution is demonstrated by applying it to a fictional business consulting company, OneCompany Consulting, which uses LLMs to build personalized marketing content, including text, images, and code for HTML, CSS, and JavaScript.

+This repository is for AWS Machine Learning Blog Post: https://aws.amazon.com/blogs/machine-learning/reinvent-personalization-with-generative-ai-on-amazon-bedrock-using-task-decomposition-for-agentic-workflows/

 ## Prerequisites